• Complimentary pickup at your Anchorage hotel or the airport on Day 1.

 Some of the lodges may charge resort fees in the range of $5-10/person/day that may cover equipment or services such as nightly happy hour, fishing equipment, canoes, kayaks, paddleboards, etc.

 Please see the Itinerary pages for the 5-day and 7-day tours.
-The order of days and locations is generic here so that we can make changes along the way due to weather, road or other conditions.
+The order of days and locations is generic here so that we can make changes along the way due to weather, charter flight delays, lodging or other vendor decisions out of APA’s control, safety or road conditions.

 For more “voluntary” changes or adjustments not necessary for safety or weather, or those changes not dictated to us by pilots or bear camp vendors, we will only adjust if all in the group are able and willing.